-- 1) Add 6 mL of Tissue Dissociation Solution, seal the tube with parafilm, and place in 37°C bath to digest. - 2) Every 5 min, vortex for 30 s, and aspirate 30 μL of suspension and observe under the microscope. - 3) The digestion time should be controlled within 40 min, and the digestion can be stopped when observing 10-100 cell cluster around 100 μm in diameter under the microscope.
+- 1) Add 6 mL of Tissue Dissociation Solution, seal the tube with parafilm, and place in 37°C bath to digest. - 2) Every 5 min, vortex for 30 s, and aspirate 30 μL of suspension and observe under the microscope. - 3) The digestion time should be controlled within 60 min, and the digestion can be stopped when observing 3-10 cell cluster around 100 μm in diameter under the microscope (as shown in the figure below).